OpenSourceKingdom/OSK.Transmissions/README.md

 # OSK.MessageBus.Application
 Applications that need a message bus running in the background, so that processes can run asynchronously, will need a way to manage the receivers.
 The Application project provides a simple hosted service that will be added to the dependency container and can run in the background.
-For custom management, users can either manage their receivers directly by requesting the list of `IMessageEventTransmissionBuilder` which will allow creating the receivers as needed or by using the
+For custom management, users can either manage their receivers directly by requesting the list of `IMessageReceiverGroupBuilder` which will allow creating the receivers as needed or by using the
 `IMessageEventReceiverManager` to start or stop their receivers as needed

 # Usage: Message Bus Integrations